KARA A. PERUCCIO

 University of Maine, Assistant Professor of History & Women’s, Gender, and Sexuality Studies

+I received my PhD in Islamic History from the University of Chicago’s Department of Near Eastern Languages and Civilizations in August 2020.
 I received my MA in Middle Eastern Studies from the University of Chicago Center for Middle Eastern Studies (2014) and a BA with Honors in History from Wake Forest University (2011), where I also minored in Italian and Women’s and Gender Studies.
 I held a Fulbright English Teaching Assistantship in Uşak, Turkey from 2011-12.

 Education